Impact Of Excessive Alcohol

 • Dry Mouth:

-Excessive alcohol consumption can lead to dry mouth or xerostomia.
-Alcohol is a diuretic, causing increased urination and dehydration, which can reduce saliva production.
-Saliva is essential for oral health as it helps wash away food particles, neutralizes acids, and prevents bacterial growth.
-A lack of saliva increases the risk of tooth decay, gum disease, and bad breath.
+Over-exuberant drinking results in dryness of the mouth or xerostomia.
+Alcohol is a diuretic; thus, it increases urination, and the body loses fluids resulting in reducing saliva production.
+Saliva is paramount for oral health because it helps push away food particles, neutralize acids, and prevent the bacterial multiplication.
+The absence of saliva elevates the risk of developing tooth decay, gum diseases, and bad breath.

 • Gum Disease: